Our Guide to Riding VIA Rail Across Canada

 VIA Rail routes across Canada

 Via Rail offers two incredible long-distance routes if you're interested in an across-Canada train trip.
 You can hop aboard The Canadian where you'll embark on a four-day journey from Toronto to Vancouver.
-Or, opt for a shorter trip and board The Ocean route which travels from Montreal to Halifax.
-The Ocean route is every bit as beautiful as The Canadian and only takes one day to complete.
+This goes between Eastern Canada and Western Canada.
+Or, opt for a shorter trip and see Eastern Canada on The Ocean route, which travels from Montreal to Halifax.
+The Ocean route is every bit as scenic as The Canadian and only takes one day to complete.

 The Canadian Train from Vancouver to Toronto

 From the bustling city of Toronto to the majestic mountain towns of Vancouver, The Canadian is one of Via Rail's most popular long-distance trips.
 And for good reason.
-You'll witness a bit of everything on The Canadian, from cityscapes, through flat prairie views and eventually the handsome Rocky Mountains.
-Passengers with a sleeper plus ticket will have access to the onboard dining car, showers, and various entertaining activities during peak season.
-The Canadian offers economy, sleeper plus, prestige, and berths, to better suit everyone's needs and budget.
+You'll witness a bit of everything on The Canadian, from cityscapes, through flat prairie views and eventually the iconic Rocky Mountains.
+Passengers with a Sleeper Plus fare will have access to the onboard dining car, showers, and various entertaining activities during peak season.
+The Canadian offers Economy, Sleeper Plus, and Prestige to suit everyone's needs and budget.

 The whole trip from Toronto to Vancouver will take four days and four nights if you don't get off at any stops.
+If you do decide to do a layover in any of these stops, you should know that you'll be there a minimum of four days until the next train comes through.
 Major stops include the folllowing cities:

 There are a handful of unique, more minor stops as well.
 It's important to note that most stops are short (between 30 minutes and two hours) and are subject to change to stay on schedule.